Dudes

 And I believe with my whole heart that this flavor of being is something everyone should get to taste.
 That iteration—the willingness to be gloriously bad at something on your way to being slightly less bad—is the pathway to aliveness for all of us.

-Why I Keep Building Boy-Shaped Containers
+Why I'm Building These Containers

 It's like how some plants only grow in very specific soil conditions.
-I've found that this particular flavor of learning—iterative, playful, alive—flourishes in the soil of male camaraderie in a way I haven't been able to replicate elsewhere.
+I've found that this particular flavor of learning—iterative, playful, alive—flourishes in the soil of learning camaraderie in a way I haven't been able to replicate elsewhere.

-But the philosophy of Spill the Water isn't male.
+Again, though, the philosophy of Spill the Water isn't male.
 The principles of iteration, aliveness, and nutritious collectives aren't gendered.
 They're human technologies that belong to everyone who's ever been born.

-What I'm celebrating isn't maleness itself.
-It's a particular learning container that I've seen work miracles—one where the reset button isn't something to fear but something to fall in love with.
+Spill the Water is about aliveness, and it's a particular learning container that I've seen work miracles—one where the reset button isn't something to fear but something to fall in love with.

 The Invitation to Play